The future of work is here, but the way we learn struggles to catch up

 So before I continue, I want to show my undying love and support for you through this image 😉

-Now, an important question is raised for young professionals, graduating students, and the generation immediately below them: how do we "future-proof" ourselves without relying on our education institutions that struggle to keep with the times?
+This raises an important question for young professionals, graduating students, and the generation immediately below them: how do we "future-proof" ourselves without relying on our education institutions that struggle to keep up?

 Many credible resources already exist to answer that question.